Miroslav Formánek

-Miroslav Formánek (born 25 December 1984) is a former Slovak ski jumper.
+Miroslav Formánek (born 25 December 1984) is a Slovak former ski jumper.
 He represented Slovakia internationally and won medals at national championships.
 He competed at the FIS Nordic World Ski Championships 2001 (26th place in the individual normal hill event).
 He participated twice in the World Junior Championships (2001 and 2002) and also at the European Youth Olympic Festival (2001).

 Career

 Early career

 In the second half of the 1990s (from 1995 to 2000), Formánek repeatedly took part in international local competitions for children and youth held in the Czech Republic and Slovakia.
 During this period, he also appeared in national competitions in Poland (including the 1999 Polish Summer Ski Jumping Championships).